 How to Write a Kickass Nursing Resume (for new grads)

 Wow, it’s FINALLY time for you to start applying to actual nursing jobs.
 The years full of early mornings, clinical write-ups, and mental breakdowns are coming to an end.
 Now, you need to show off all your hard work.
 For whatever reason, I have a weird obsession with editing resumes and resume-building.
+(If you’re interested in me reviewing your own resume and providing editing/feedback, check out my link at the bottom of this post!)
 I’ve edited a few senior nursing students’ resumes this week, and figured that now is a good time for this post, as lots of new-grad positions are opening up.
 For those of you who are already nurses, this post is specifically for the new grad nurse resume.
 Let’s get started.

 - Your header.
 First name, middle initial, and last name in bold.